PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 - Checks should be _topical_: ideally they address a single concern.
 - Where possible checks should provide _fixes_, and ideally these are completely behavior-preserving.
 In order for a check to be adopted by users it must not "get in the way".
-So for a check which addresses a relatively trivial stylistic concern it is doubly important that the violations it detects can be auto-patched.
+So for a check that addresses a relatively trivial stylistic concern it is doubly important that the violations it detects can be auto-patched.
 - Make sure you have read Error Prone's [criteria for new